 We work closely with key opinion leaders (KOLs) and customers who have access to patient samples, who provide feedback on their use of the system, including problems encountered, development needs such as new processes and workflows and working with different downstream analysis systems.
 Our success, competitive advantage and reputation are dependent on understanding these needs and providing solutions.
 The relationships are managed by key account managers.
 KOLs, customers and the Group regularly present at scientific conferences.
 We have a leveraged R&D model driving an increased number of peer-reviewed publications enabled by the Parsortix system in order to be at the forefront of CTC research.

 We operate in a highly regulated area of business and engage with regulatory authorities, through telephone, email and face-to-face meetings, to ensure we obtain their views, understand the regulations and their impact on our work plans and submissions.

 The Board is responsible for identifying the major business risks faced by the Group and for determining the appropriate course of action and systems to manage and mitigate those risks.

-The Board monitors the key areas such as competitive position, clinical applications, financial, intellectual property, market acceptance, manufacturing, operational, research and development, regulation and quality assurance, staff, key suppliers and key partners.
+The Board monitors the key areas such as clinical applications, competitive position, financial, intellectual property, manufacturing, market acceptance, operational, regulation and quality assurance, research and development, staff, key suppliers and key partners.
 An ongoing assessment is made of their potential impact and mitigation strategies and actions.